Asian horror is becoming on trend. I am a big fan and find the cultural accents a breath of fresh air. I will recommend

 I've recently discovered Asian horror films.
 If I could watch more of them I would.
 Even if the subtitles melt away when the film is good enough to make you forget you are reading, but when you're first starting out with foreign cinema, it takes a little energy to watch a foreign movie.

 What's 'The Wailing' About?

 In The Wailing, police officer Jong-Goo has a non-descriptive, quiet life in the village with his wife, mother, and daughter.

-Jong-Goo is called to the scene of a vicious and bloody murder.
-A surviving member of the family sits motionless and covered in a blistering rash and blood from the victims within the house.
+Jong-Goo's called to the scene of a vicious and bloody murder.
+A surviving member of the family sits motionless.
+Covered in a blistering rash he has the blood from the victims on himself and within the house.

 Stories linking a Japanese man living in the mountains of the village begin to circulate and occurrences of others with the same rash followed by more murderous scenes begin to mount.